ejnshtein/antibot/readme.md

 # What is this?
 ## Description
 I so much hate ad-bots in my telegram work chat's, so I decided to create this bot with something-like captcha.
 So, when a user joins the chat, bot immediately restrict it until forever and asks to confirm that it isn't a robot.
 If it's human, just need to click "I'm not a robot!".
+Then bot will delete his message.
 If not, bot will wait for 48 hour's and then ban user account in that chat.
 ## How to use?
 Add [@antibotuser_bot](https://t.me/antibotuser_bot) to chat/superchat and gave it admin rights.
 Then bot will work as I intended.